 In addition, it may serve as a basis for a wide range of career choices outside chemistry, including but not limited to: materials science, medicine and other healthcare related occupations, pharmacology, secondary school teaching, environmental science, and patent law.

 The entry-level requirements for the Bachelor of Arts (BA), Bachelor of Science and Arts (BSA), and Bachelor of Science (BS) Chemistry degrees are completion of two semesters of calculus with grades of C- or higher and completion of the first two semesters of chemistry (CH 301 and CH 302).
-Learn the difference between the BA vs BS degree.
+Learn the difference between the BA vs BSA vs BS degree.
 Students who have met these requirements may schedule an appointment with an academic advisor in the Department of Chemistry and Biochemistry Advising Office.

 Current UT students who have not yet completed the entry-level requirements should schedule an appointment with an academic advisor in WCH 1.106.
 Contact the Center for First-Year Advising to schedule an appointment and change majors to chemistry.

 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.

 For information on required courses, students can view Chemistry degree plans by specific major.
 For additional information, view Chemistry course websites and chemistry course descriptions.